Workforce Pell

 7. AT LEAST ONE YEAR: The course/program has been in operation for at least one year, as of 6/30/2026.

-3. Request a secure account for data transfer to the Commonwealth using this form.
+3. Secure account creation for the 2026 PA Workforce Pell application is now closed.
 Note that this can take up to two weeks.

 4. Using secured account credentials, complete and upload the following required documents to the corresponding secure folders for each program applying for Workforce Pell 2026-27